Angelica archangelica. Family: Umbelliferae

 If you develop these symptoms, stop using dong quai.

-diverticulitis or irritable bowel.
+can include diverticulitis or irritable bowel syndrome.

 Women who are pregnant or breastfeeding shouldn’t use dong quai.